Peter Shortland

-Peter Frederick Shortland (1815 – 18 October 1888) was a British naval officer and hydrographic surveyor.
+Peter Frederick Shortland (c.
+1815 – 18 October 1888) was a British naval officer and hydrographic surveyor.
 He was noted for his work in North America, and for surveys involving deep soundings, particularly in preparation for the laying of submarine cables.

 Biography

-Peter Shortland was born, probably in England, in 1815, the son of Thomas George Shortland, a captain in the Royal Navy, and Elizabeth Tonkin.
+Peter Shortland was born, probably in England, in about 1815, the son of Thomas George Shortland, a captain in the Royal Navy, and Elizabeth Tonkin.
 He entered the Navy on 15 January 1827, passed his examinations in December 1834, and was appointed sub-lieutenant.
 He was first involved in surveying work at Port Phillip as mate of HMS Rattlesnake.